Clergy Sexual Abuse in the Diocese of Santa Rosa

 The California Child Victims Act

 On September 14, 2019, the California Child Victims Act was signed into law.
 The Act reformed the statute of limitation and opened a window for previously time-barred survivors of child sexual abuse to seek accountability and compensation in civil courts for the pain and suffering they’ve carried for decades.
-The California Child Victims Act window closes on December 31, 2022.
+The California Child Victims Act window closed on December 31, 2022.

 If you were sexually abused by a priest, teacher, or coach in the Diocese of Santa Rosa, you have rights.
 It’s time for accountability.